KudoAI/chatgpt.js/docs/USERGUIDE.md

 `text`: A string being the text to be analyzed.

-`entity`: A string being the entity to analyze sentiment towards.
+`entity` (optional): A string being the entity to analyze sentiment towards.

 Example code: